Install GitOps Runtime alongside Community Argo CD

 Step 2: Set up GitOps Git provider

-As a one-time action, define the Shared Configuration Repository and the Git provider to associate with your account.
+As a one-time action, define the Shared Configuration Repository and associate it with your Git provider.

-The Git provider you select for the first GitOps Runtime in your account is used for all the other Runtimes installed in the same account.
+The Git provider you select for the first GitOps Runtime applies to all Runtimes in the same account.

 Shared Configuration Repository

-The Shared Configuration Repository is a Git repository with configuration manifests shared between all the Hybrid GitOps Runtimes within the same account.
+The Shared Configuration Repository is a Git repository which stores configuration manifests shared between all the GitOps Runtimes within the same account.
 Codefresh identifies the Git provider from the URL of the Shared Configuration Repo, and for cloud providers, automatically populates the Git Provider and the API URL fields.

 You can specify only the repository URL, or add the path, reference a branch, or both: